Remuneration Policy 2025

 On the basis of a proposal prepared by the Shareholders’ Nomination Board, the General Meeting annually decides on the remuneration of the Board of Directors.
 The decision on the remuneration of directors shall be in line with the remuneration policy presented to the General Meeting.

-The remuneration of the Board of Directors can consist of one or more components.
-The Directors can, for example, be paid an annual or monthly fee as well as a meeting fee for attending Board meetings, committee meetings or governing body meetings.
+The remuneration of the Board of Directors may consist of one or more components.
+The Directors may, for example, be paid an annual or monthly fee as well as a meeting fee for attending Board meetings, committee meetings or other governing body meetings.
 The fees to be paid to Directors may be paid in cash and/or partially or entirely in shares.
-In its decision, the General Meeting may require that rewards to be paid in cash must be used partially of entirely in order to acquire Elisa shares.
+In its decision, the General Meeting may require that rewards to be paid in cash must be used partially or entirely in order to acquire Elisa shares.

-5. Description of the remuneration of the Managing Director
+5. Description of the remuneration of the CEO

-When deciding on the remuneration of the Managing Director, the starting point for the review is always total remuneration.
+When deciding on the remuneration of the When deciding on the remuneration of the CEO, the starting point for the review is always total remuneration.

 6. Service agreements and termination provisions

-The terms of the Managing Directors’ service agreement shall be specified in writing and approved by the Board of Directors.
-The terms specify the remuneration elements, as well as the payments upon termination of service.
+The terms of the CEO’s service agreement shall be specified in writing and approved by the Board of Directors.
+The terms specify the elements of the remuneration, as well as payments upon termination of service.

-The Managing Director’s service agreement is typically until further notice, but it can also be in force for a certain fixed period.
+The CEO’s service agreement is typically until further notice, but it can also be in force for a specific fixed period.

-The notice period of the Managing Director’s service agreement is determined so that it is in line with the market practice existing at the time that the service agreement is entered into.
-The notice period for both parties is typically six months.
+The notice period of the CEO’s service agreement is determined so that it is in line with the market practice existing at the time that the service agreement is entered into.

 7. Principles for new hires

-Where an individual is recruited externally for the position of Managing Director, the Board of Directors will consider the remuneration package of that individual in their prior role.
-Generally, the Board of Directors will seek to minimise the use of any new hire arrangements and to align the new Managing Director’s remuneration with the Remuneration Policy.
-On occasions when it is deemed necessary and on a case-by-case basis, Elisa may make one-off awards to compensate the selected person for remuneration that the person received prior to joining Elisa, but that lapsed upon the person leaving their previous employer, or as an incentive to join Elisa.
-The rationale and details of any such arrangement made either in shares or cash shall be disclosed in the Remuneration Report.
+Where an individual is recruited externally for the position of CEO, the Board of Directors will consider the remuneration package of that individual in their previous role.
+Generally, the Board of Directors will seek to minimise the use of any new hire arrangements and to align the new CEO’s remuneration with the Remuneration Policy.
+On occasions when it is deemed necessary and on a case-by-case basis, Elisa may make one-off awards to compensate the selected person for remuneration that the person received prior to joining Elisa but that lapsed upon the person leaving their previous employer, or as an incentive to join Elisa.
+The rationale for and details of any such arrangement made either in shares or cash will be disclosed in the Remuneration Report.

-Where an individual is appointed to the position of Managing Director as a result of internal promotion or following a corporate transaction (e.g. an acquisition), the Board of Directors retains the opportunity to honour any legally binding legacy arrangements agreed prior to the individual’s appointment.
+Where an individual is appointed to the position of CEO as a result of internal promotion or following a corporate transaction (e.g. an acquisition), the Board of Directors retains the opportunity to honour any legally binding legacy arrangements agreed prior to the individual’s appointment.

 8. Deviations from and amendments to the Remuneration Policy